Anekantjainsagar/triaging_template/sentinel_logs1/sentinel_logs_2025-11-07 06-00-07-00/correlation_analysis_sentinel_user_data_20251107_0600_0700.md

 **1. 🚨 [MEDIUM RISK] Critical Authentication Failures & Cross-Tenant Guest Activity - Lalit Paliwal (1 failures/2 events)**

-We've detected unusual activity where Lalit Paliwal, a guest user, experienced a critical authentication failure while trying to access our systems.
-This is concerning because it involved a guest user attempting cross-tenant access, and critical failures like this can sometimes indicate unauthorized access attempts or significant misconfigurations that require immediate investigation.
+We detected unusual activity where Lalit, a guest user, experienced a critical authentication failure while attempting to access an application.
+This is concerning because it involved a guest user potentially trying to access resources across different parts of our system, and our reliance on single-factor authentication for guests increases the risk of unauthorized access.

 ---

 **2. 🚨 [LOW RISK] Critical Authentication Failures - Pooja Gupta (2 failures/2 events)**

-We observed two unsuccessful attempts by an unknown user, Pooja Gupta, to log into one of our applications.
-This is concerning because these repeated failures suggest an unauthorized individual tried to access our systems without a valid account, which could indicate a probing attempt.
+We've detected two critical failed login attempts from an unrecognized user, Pooja Gupta, trying to access one of our applications.
+This is concerning because repeated attempts to access our systems with an invalid account could indicate someone is attempting unauthorized access.

 ---

 **3. ⚠️ [LOW RISK] Geographically Distributed Access & Cross-Tenant Guest Activity - Prabhat Sutar (4 events)**

-We've detected unusual activity from guest user Prabhat Sutar, who accessed our systems from three different geographic locations within a short period.
-This pattern is concerning because it could indicate a compromised account or unauthorized credential sharing, which poses a potential security risk to our data.
+We've detected unusual activity where Prabhat Sutar, a guest user, accessed our systems from three different geographic locations.
+This is concerning because such geographically diverse access for a single guest account could indicate a potential account compromise or unauthorized use.

 ---

 **4. ⚠️ [LOW RISK] Cross-Tenant Guest Activity & Weak Authentication Methods - Raviraj Ramesh Jadhav (2 events)**

-We've observed that Raviraj, a guest user, successfully accessed two of our applications.
-This activity is concerning because guest users accessing across different parts of our system, especially when protected only by a single password, increases our risk if their account were ever compromised.
+We detected that a guest user, Raviraj, successfully accessed two of our applications.
+This is concerning because it involved a guest user accessing resources across different parts of our system, and this access was primarily secured by only a single password, which is a less robust security measure.

 ---

 **5. ⚠️ [LOW RISK] Cross-Tenant Guest Activity & Weak Authentication Methods - Rohan Karekar (1 events)**

-We've identified that a guest user, Rohan Karekar, successfully accessed one of our applications.
-This is concerning because the access involved a guest user reaching across different areas of our network and was only protected by a single password, which significantly increases the risk of unauthorized access if that password were to be compromised.
+We've identified that a guest user, Rohan Karekar, successfully accessed resources across different parts of our network.
+This cross-tenant access by a guest is unusual and concerning because it could potentially expose sensitive information, especially since their account relies on single-factor authentication.

 ---